Affordable Housing

 • Have saved the required 2% deposit of the home price and qualify for the remainder of the purchase through a standard home loan with a participating lender.

-• Pay for any associated purchase costs like stamp duty, legal and bank fees.
+• Pay for associated purchase costs like stamp duty, and legal and bank fees.

 Follow along with the progress of the Help to Buy Bill 2023 through the link.